The Windsors aren’t alone: There’s a history of royals going off on their own

 Lesotho

-The tiny country of Lesotho, nestled inside South Africa, is ruled by a constitutional monarchy that’s survived several rounds of palace coups, among other challenges.
+The tiny country of Lesotho, nestled inside South Africa, is ruled by a constitutional monarchy that has survived several rounds of palace coups, among other challenges.

-The current, largely ceremonial king is 56-year-old King Letsie III — and he’s been dethroned and rethroned once already.
-First in 1990, Letsie III became monarch after his father, King Moshoeshoe II, was forced into exile by the military.
-But five years later, during a time of political instability in Lesotho, Letsie III abdicated his title, after his father was able to return and become monarch once more.
-A year later, King Moshoeshoe II died in a car crash and King Letsie III was restored.
+The current, largely ceremonial king is 56-year-old King Letsie III — and he has been dethroned and rethroned once already.
+First in 1990, Letsie became monarch after his father, King Moshoeshoe II, was forced into exile by the military.
+But five years later, during a time of political instability in Lesotho, Letsie abdicated his title after his father was able to return and become monarch once more.
+A year later, Moshoeshoe died in a car crash, and King Letsie III was restored.

 Iran

 It wasn’t so long ago that Iran was ruled by a heavy-handed monarch, Shah Mohammad Reza Pahlavi, propped up by the United States and Britain.
-In 1953, the CIA and Britain’s M16 even orchestrated a coup to oust Iran’s elected prime minister, Mohammad Mosaddegh, and put back in place the shah.
-(Mosaddegh wanted to nationalize Iran’s oil industry, which investors Britain and the U.S. did not like).
+In 1953, the CIA and Britain’s MI6 even orchestrated a coup to oust Iran’s elected prime minister, Mohammad Mosaddegh and put the shah back in place.
+(Mosaddegh wanted to nationalize Iran’s oil industry, which investors Britain and the United States did not like).

 But then, in 1979, after months of mass demonstrations, the shah fled Iran and soon after landed in the United States.
 The shah’s abdication marked the success of Iran’s revolution; in the months after he left, revolutionary forces jockeyed for power, setting up what’s now the country’s Islamic republic.
-Meanwhile, members of the shah’s family in exile still sometimes speak out advocating for their rightful return.
+Meanwhile, members of the shah’s family in exile still sometimes speak out, advocating for their rightful return.

-There are, of course, many other British royals who for personal and political reasons have also stepped down or back from the throne over the many centuries that the family has ruled on the basis of divine lineage.
+There are, of course, many other British royals who for personal and political reasons have stepped down or back from the throne over the many centuries that the family has ruled on the basis of divine lineage.
 Edward VIII, Queen Elizabeth’s uncle, stepped down as king in 1936, at which point the queen’s father then became king, setting the stage for developments to come.